dimaMachina/graphql-eslint/docs/rules/prettier.md

-# Enforces styling consistency in your type definitions

-- Name: `prettier`
+# `prettier`

+- Category: `Stylistic Issues`
+- Rule name: `@graphql-eslint/prettier`
 - Requires GraphQL Schema: `false`
+- Requires GraphQL Operations: `false`

-Having all your code follow the same styling guidelines makes it easier to read and understand the code
+Having all your code follow the same styling guidelines makes it easier to read and understand the code.

-## Rule Details
+## Config Schema

-This rule is a copy of the rule in [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) adjusted to work for GraphQL.

-Please see [documentation](https://github.com/prettier/eslint-plugin-prettier#options) for available options and configurations.
+### (array)

+The schema defines an array with all elements of the type `object`.

+The array object has the following properties: